-Mizuho is working to change employee mindsets and behavior where necessary as an essential part of our efforts to enhance diversity and inclusion.
+We are working to change employee mindsets and behavior where necessary as an essential part of our efforts to enhance diversity and inclusion.

-Promotion via the Group Magazine
+Promotion via the group magazine

-A quarterly special section in the internal group corporate communications magazine, titled M–Style, promotes awareness of the importance of diversity and inclusion through profiles of role models and features on the latest diversity and inclusion initiatives at Mizuho.
+A regular special section in the internal group corporate communications magazine, titled M–Style, promotes awareness of the importance of diversity and inclusion through profiles of role models and features on the latest diversity and inclusion initiatives at Mizuho.

 From January 2017, Mizuho has also begun publishing a group–wide magazine in Japan that introduces employees who are active at Mizuho in a variety of ways.
-This magazine aims to raise awareness of Mizuho's Fundamental Reforms in HR Management among all employees and to help them reach their full potential.
+This magazine aims to raise awareness of Mizuho's fundamental reforms in HR management among all employees and to help them reach their full potential.

 Awards given in this category specifically recognize work related to diversity and inclusion, such as initiatives that support the needs of employees with time constraints due to caring for a child or aging family member.
 These good examples are then publicized, for example via the internal group corporate communications magazine, as encouragement to others in the group to make changes to their thinking and actions, with an awareness of how they affect the inclusiveness of the work environment.

-Training for Management–Level Employees
+Training for management–level employees

-Diversity Seminars for Management
+Diversity seminars for management

 Diversity seminars for management-level employees are held once a year, with external speakers invited to provide lectures on topics relating to team management and diversity and inclusion.